DFE-Digital/architecture/capability/architecture-capability-framework.md

 ### Profession support

 To keep everything running smoothly, we have a small profession team, comprising the Head of Profession (Luke Slowen), an architecture practice and community manager (Theresa Mercer) and some professional support (Indy Bains).
-Have a look at our
+Have a look at our [architecture profession page](../../profession/architecture-profession)

 ## Things to help you